 If your dog does not readily acclimate to the crate, try setting the kennel up in your home with a comfy mat and lots of their favorite toys inside.
 Leave the door ajar all the time, allowing your dog access in and out of the crate at its leisure.
-Start closing the door for short periods of time, once you find your dog sleeping and appears to feel comfortable in its surroundings.
+Start closing the door for short periods of time once you find your dog sleeping and appears to feel comfortable in its surroundings.
 Soon you will be able to leave your dog for long periods in the crate.

 The Crate Prior to Takeoff

 In addition to the labels, airlines require, I recommend affixing a note about your dog to the crate.
 Place a typed note introducing your dog to the airline staff.
-The blurb on Zoe’s crate might read, “HI my name is Zoe, and this is my first flight.
+For example, the blurb on Zoe’s crate might read, “Hi, my name is Zoe, and this is my first flight.
 I am a very friendly 11-month old Saluki but am a little nervous.
 Please talk to me.
 My human mom is on board the plane and would appreciate your taking good care of me.”
-Most people love dogs and attaching a note on your crate adds the human touch needed.
+Most people love dogs, and attaching a note on your crate adds the human touch needed.
 Once flying a dog to Texas, the airline saw the pup’s mom coming and said, “You must be Raja’s new mommy.”
 They read the note taped to the top front side of the crate near the door.

 Your Dog’s Wellbeing

 Many people think they should sedate their dog.
 That is not always the best idea.
 Your dog will arrive very disoriented.
 There are homeopathic formulas you can use that are very safe.
 I suggest Calms Forte or the pet/human versions of Rescue Remedy, which are available at most health food stores.
 Jackson Galaxy’s Solutions Spirit Essences are holistic remedies explicitly made for animals.
 Easy Traveler and Stress Stopper are two remedies worth trying.
-Besides putting these products in your dog’s water, food or a few drops directly into their mouths, there are two other ways to administer remedies.
+Besides putting these products in your dog’s water, food, or a few drops directly into their mouths, there are two other ways to administer remedies.
 One is to spray throughout the crate.
-The other is to place a few drops in your hands and rub it down your dog’s back, body and bottoms of their paws.
+The other is to place a few drops in your hands and rub them down your dog’s back, body, and bottoms of their paws.

 Boarding the Plane

-Before boarding or as you take your first step onto the plane make sure your dog has boarded.
+Before boarding or as you take your first step onto the plane, make sure your dog has boarded.
 Most flight attendants and pilots are happy to check on your pet.

 Depending on your seat locations, sometimes you can hear your dog in cargo.
-On my dog, Zoe’s flight to St Louis, I heard her barking as the plane taxied down the runway but it subsided once we were airborne.
+On my dog, Zoe’s flight to St Louis, I heard her barking as the plane taxied down the runway, but it subsided once we were airborne.
 The hum of the engine is like music.
-On another flight as we neared LAX, our hometown I heard Ami scratching the crate.
+On another flight, as we neared LAX, our hometown, I heard Ami scratching the crate.
 Perhaps he knew we were about to arrive at his new forever home.